 Restored pages and blog posts are processed only to check for attachment references and thus for further eliminating unused attachments from the list, as mentioned above.

-Obviously, when an attachment is deleted, it is automatically removed from the in-memory list of unused attachments, even if in recent versions of Confluence, a deleted attachment is first placed in the space
+Obviously, when an attachment is deleted, it is automatically removed from the list of unused attachments, even if in recent versions of Confluence, a deleted attachment is first placed in the space

 Trash, with the possibility of it being restored from there.
 But restoring an

 attachment does not put it back into the list of unused attachments and in order for that to happen, a new search for unused attachments operation